ManuNeuro/EmmanuelCalvet/_posts/2022-01-12-quantum-tuto-p1.md

 = \langle \psi \vert
 $$

-Okay, first, don't be scared about the notation; this is just a different way of representing vectors.
-Second, as you will see in a bit, this notation makes it easy to represent states and gates as the sum of basis vectors.
+Okay, first, don't be scared by the notation; this is just a different way of representing vectors.
+Second, as you will see in a bit, this notation makes it easy to represent states and gates as linear combination of basis vectors.

 ## The Bloch sphere